The Tampa Bay Rays selected 1B/LHP Brendan McKay with the No. 4 overall pick in the 2017 MLB Draft.

 Sturdily built and athletic lefty with a good arm action and repeatable delivery.
 McKay commands his low-90s fastball to both sides of the plate and has a mature ability to locate his fastball and future above average curveball to various effective locales.
 Arm action portends changeup projection (it already flashes at least average) and he’s working on a cutter, but his velo has been down recently.
 Offensively, McKay has an easy, lofty swing and at least plus raw power and teams are intrigued by what he might do if focused on hitting full time.

-Based on the words of Rays’ brass, the team appears to be completely onboard with McKay’s ability to both pitch and hit in the minor leagues.
+Based on the words of the Rays brass, the team appears to be completely onboard with McKay’s ability to both pitch and hit in the minor leagues.
 Obviously that may change.
-Neander was asked about how this would impact the organization and he said it will require a modified schedule.
+Neander later confirmed that, if he plays both ways, the left-hander will require a modified schedule.

 McKay and his Louisville Cardinals teammates are on their way to Omaha for the College World Series.
 Given the work-load and investment, it would not be surprising if the Rays use McKay sparingly for the remainder of the year.